gromacs/gromacs/docs/reference-manual/algorithms/molecular-dynamics.rst

 period of the highest frequency in a band-limited signal contain all available information.
 But that still gives very long files!
 So, if the highest frequencies are not of interest, 10 or 20 samples per ps may suffice.
+Also, it can be awkward to down-sample long trajectories because of numerical difficulties in evaluating the difference in time between frames when that difference is close to the precision of the float-point data type used.

 Be aware of the distortion of high-frequency motions by the *stroboscopic effect*, called *aliasing*: higher frequencies are mirrored with respect to the sampling frequency and appear as lower frequencies.
 When the simulated system is very large and/or the simulation